 - Once our subscribers’ names, addresses, and telephone numbers appear in telephone directories or directory assistance, they may be sorted, packaged, repackaged and made available again in different formats by anyone.

 We take reasonable precautions to ensure that non-published and unlisted numbers are not included in our telephone directories or directory assistance services, but we cannot guarantee that errors will never occur.

-Information Gathered On Full Channel Web Sites
+Privacy of Information Gathered On Full Channel Web Sites

 To measure performance of our online ads, Google uses small strings of text (known as cookies) that are placed on your computer when you click on our search engine ads.
 Cookies typically remain active on your computer for about 30 days.
 If you visit certain pages of this site during that period, Google and Full Channel will be able to tell that you saw the ad delivered by Google.
 This helps us keep advertising costs down and in turn keeps our prices low.

-Communications Through Full Channel Web Sites
+Privacy Communications Through Full Channel Web Sites

 Customer Contact Preferences